ckdake/ckdake.com/content/blog/2014/shiny-new-site.md

 kind: article
 ---

-It's been 8 years since I last switched web platforms for ckdake.com, and it was time for a change.
+It's been over 8 years since I last switched web platforms for ckdake.com, and it was time for a change.
 We are <a href="http://galleryproject.org/time-to-hibernate">putting Gallery into hibernation</a>, Drupal 6 is not going to get any more security updates once Drupal 8 is out (which should be soon), and the ongoing server/backup costs of keeping 130GB of photos on my site is not cheap.

-We recently launched a new <a href="http://www.bignerdranch.com/">bignerdranch.com</a> at work, and my team did a fantastic job of building it as a 'static' site using <a href="http://jekyllrb.com">jekyll</a> that included migrating a bunch of legacy Python, PHP, and Ruby code including an old Wordpress site.
+At work, we recently launched a new <a href="http://www.bignerdranch.com/">bignerdranch.com</a>, and my team did a fantastic job of building it as a 'static' site using <a href="http://jekyllrb.com">jekyll</a>.
+This included migrating a bunch of legacy Python, PHP, and Ruby code and an old Wordpress site.

 With fantastic services like Flickr for photos and Vimeo for video, I set out to migrate my photos to Flickr and build a simple and fast 'static' site for ckdake.com.
 Here it is!
 The theme still needs a lot of work which is fine, and <a href="http://nanoc.ws">nanoc</a> has been a lot of fun to get up and running.